 In order to qualify for SSI, you must have very little income and very few assets.
 Certain types of assets are exempt and will not be considered during the SSI eligibility process.
 Understanding these qualification rules will be much easier with the assistance of a knowledgeable social security disability attorney.

 If you think you may qualify for SSDI and/or SSI, you need a social security attorney who understands the Social Security system, and how to submit an application that will be approved, or will work hard to obtain the benefits you deserve on appeal.

-Contact a Social Security Disability Lawyer Today
+Contact a Missouri Social Security Disability Lawyer Today